mguilherme/deno-scripts/README.md

 Web-Scrapper for [Worten.pt](https://www.worten.pt) web site products.

-Make sure you have a `products.txt` file with the product links (one per line).
+Make sure you have a file with the product links (one per line), check [products.txt](products.txt) as an example.

 #### Run: